sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 * Every reading assignment you submit is worth up to 2 points: 1 for the question, 1 for the exercises.
 The reading assignments component of your grade will be the total number of points you accumulate in this way, out of a maximum of $2(n-2)$ points, where $n$ is the total number of reading assignments assigned.
 In other words, you don't need to do submit both things every day to get a perfect score for this component of your grade.

+* Problem sets will be collected in batches on quiz/exam days.
+Only the problems that are multiples of 4 will be graded.
+A random subset of the multiples of 4 will be graded for correctness, and you'll get completion points for the rest.

 * There will be a short writing assignment towards the beginning of the block.
-You'll find more details on the [webpage](/teaching/fa18-b2_ma220).
+You'll find more details on the [webpage](/teaching/fa18-b3_ma126).

 * There will be three quizzes during the block.
 They will take place in the afternoons (see the calendar on the course [webpage](/teaching/fa18-b2_ma220) for the dates and times).
 There will be some free response questions, and some true-false questions.
 No books, notes, or electronic devices will be permitted.

-    A day or two after the quiz, I'll block off a few hours in the afternoons for "quiz revisions."
+    A day or two after the quiz, I'll block off a couple of hours in the afternoons for "quiz revisions."
 During this time, you can come by and meet with me one-on-one to discuss up to 2 of the true-false questions that you left blank.
 If you convince me that you now fully understand the solution, you'll get points for that question.

     If you know that you won't be able to to make it to a quiz, please reach out to me as soon as possible!